Contrasting Katapult (KPLT) & Its Rivals

-Katapult (NASDAQ:KPLT – Get Rating) is one of 22 publicly-traded companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare Katapult to related companies based on the strength of its institutional ownership, dividends, risk, analyst recommendations, earnings, profitability and valuation.
+Katapult (NASDAQ:KPLT – Get Rating) is one of 22 public companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Katapult to related businesses based on the strength of its dividends, profitability, analyst recommendations, institutional ownership, valuation, earnings and risk.

 52.4% of Katapult shares are held by institutional investors.
 Comparatively, 68.6% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by institutional investors.
-10.4% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+10.5% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This is a breakdown of recent ratings and target prices for Katapult and its rivals, as provided by MarketBeat.
+This is a summary of current ratings and recommmendations for Katapult and its rivals, as reported by MarketBeat.

 |Sell Ratings